-In July 2018, we entered into an offer letter with Dr. Rasmussen, our Chief Medical Officer.
-The confirmatory employment letter has no specific term and provides for at will employment.
+We currently expect that, prior to the completion of this offering, we will enter into a confirmatory employment letter with Dr. Rasmussen, our Chief Medical Officer.
+The confirmatory employment letter will have no specific term and will provide for at-will employment.
 Dr. Rasmussen's current annual base salary is \$326,510 and Dr. Rasmussen is considered annually for a target bonus of 30% of his annual base salary, subject to the terms and conditions of a bonus plan approved by our board of directors.
-Dr. Rasmussen is also eligible for severance benefits, as more fully described in "-Potential Payments upon Termination or Change of Control."